vbrichzin/udacity-ND-SDCE-AdvancedLaneLines-P2/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+I used the calibration parameters calculated in the cell before and calculated in cell #3 undistorted images of the original test images.
+Since the `cv2.undistort`function was giving back an image in BGR I also needed to swap the color channels with `cv2.split`and `cv2.merge`.

+Here is an original, distorted test image:

+![alt text][image3]

+And here is the undistorted version of it:

-![alt text][image2]
+![alt text][image4]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used the same combination of color and gradient thresholds to generate a binary image.
+I was able to re-use the code from the combined binary quiz in one of the lessons.
+In cell #4 of `P2.ipynb` the `binary_img` function is using thresholds for the S-channel in the HLS color space and the x-gradient.
+With the combination of these thresholds into one binary image the result was showing the lane lines quite well.
+Even though other object edges on cars and trees were visible as well, with the later windowing approach the lane lines can be well separated from the rest.

+Here is a binary image (same image as for the undistorting in the rubric point before) thus created:

-![alt text][image3]
+![alt text][image5]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.